petitparser/dart-petitparser/README.md

 ### Different Kinds of Parsers

 PetitParser provides a large set of ready-made parser that you can compose to consume and transform arbitrarily complex languages.

+#### Terminal Parsers

 Terminal parsers are the simplest.
 We've already seen a few of those:

 - `any()` parses any character.
 - `char('a')` (or `'a'.toParser()`) parses the character *a*.